 Procurement Management Knowledge Area:

 This PMP knowledge area has four processes.
-Planning procurement management belongs to planning, conducting procurements belong to executing phase, controlling procurements belong to monitoring and controlling phase and closing procurements belong to project closure.
-The main purpose of procurement processes is management and coordination of purchasing activities in a project.
+Planning procurement management belongs to planning, conducting procurements belong to executing phase, controlling procurements belong to the monitoring and controlling phase and closing procurements belong to project closure.
+The main purpose of procurement processes is the management and coordination of purchasing activities in a project.